 One of the main types of hair loss is male pattern baldness – also known as androgenic alopecia, something that most men will experience at some point in their life.
 It is estimated to affect up to 70% of men, as well as 40% of women.

 Male pattern baldness is a result of the hair follicles shrinking due to the effects of androgenic hormones.
 The two androgens that are involved in hair loss are testosterone and dihydrotestosterone (DHT).
 These hormones break down the hair growth cycle and shorten the growth phase of the hair.
 However, the shedding phase remains the same.
 This causes hair to fall out faster than it can grow.

-Given that the most common causes of hair loss such as androgenic alopecia, stress and age are all related to our hormones and hair follicles changing within our body, it is unlikely that wearing a hat would be the main cause of your hair loss.
+Given that the most common causes of hair loss such as androgenic alopecia, stress and age are all related to our hormones and hair follicles changing within our body, it is unlikely that wearing a hat makes you bald.

-A lot of people believe that wearing a hat will contribute to premature baldness.
+A lot of people believe that wearing a hat will cause baldness.
 However, there is no scientific research that shows hats can cause hair loss.
 There is a myth that wearing a hat can cut off the circulation to the hair follicles, but this is highly unlikely.
 Unless you’re wearing the world’s tightest hat every day, then it could be a possibility.

-One reason people believe hats cause hair loss is because when they take it off at the end of they day the notice hair left inside the hat.
+One reason people believe wearing a hat cause hair loss is because when they take it off at the end of they day the notice hair left inside the hat.
 This can be a worry to some, but it is completely normal to lose on average 100 strands of hair a day, and your hat is just collecting those throughout the day.